C-bowman/inference-tools/docs/source/getting_started.rst

 .. code-block:: python

-   from inference.mcmc import PcaChain posterior = SpectroPosterior(wavelength, intensity, errors)
+   from inference.mcmc import PcaChain posterior = SpectroscopyPosterior(wavelength, intensity, errors)

 As a minimum the MCMC sampling classes in ``inference.mcmc`` must be provided with a log-posterior function and a starting location for the chain: